 Lychee trees produce about 600 Lychee nuts when the tree reaches 20 years of age.
 Typical orchard plantings space Lychee trees 30 feet apart to produce 18,000 Lychee nuts per acre.
 High-density plantings have been tried unsuccessfully.
 Tree Plantation has developed a unique pruning method to double Lychee nut yields.
 All types of Lychee trees can be grown using this system including Bengal, Ohia, Sweet Cliff, Ha-Kip and Emperor.
 Lychees are extensively grown in China, Vietnam and the rest of tropical Southeast Asia, the Indian Subcontinent, and more recently in South Africa, Brazil, parts of the Caribbean, Queensland in Australia, Southern California and Florida.

 Cashew trees produce around 3,000 Cashew nuts when mature.
 Typical orchard plantings spaced 30 feet apart produce 90,000 Cashew nuts per acre.
-High-density plantings have been tried with much success.
+High-density plantings have been tried without much success.
 Tree Plantation uses proprietary pruning methods to increase Cashew yields.
 Most varieties of Cashew trees improve yields using this pruning method including Kanaka, Dhana, Anakkayam and Vridhachalam.
 The main producers of Cashew nuts are Brazil, India, Vietnam, Africa (Tanzania and Mozambique) and South East Asia.

 At least two Cashew trees are grown at an angle opposite one another.
 Intensive pruning combined with branch training increases Cashew production.